Red Orchestra (espionage): Wartime activity

 At the start of the war, Trepper had to revise his plans significantly.
 After the conquest of Belgium in May 1940, Trepper fled to Paris, leaving Gurevich responsible for the Belgium network.
 Gurevich, operating from a safehouse located at 101 Rue des Atrébates in Brussels, used Makarov as his wireless radio operator, Sophia Poznańska as his cipher clerk, Rita Arnould as a courier and housekeeper, and Isidor Springer, who worked as a courier between Gurevich and Trepper and as a recruiter.
 Gurevich's main task was to transmit reports received from Harro Schulze-Boysen and Trepper.
 In June 1941, Trepper sent Anton Danilov to assist Makarov with radio transmissions.
-In October 1941, Gurevich visited Germany, to reestablish communications with the Shulze-Boysen/Harnack group and then to deliver a cypher key to Ilse Stöbe that was instead delivered to Kurt Schulze.
+In October 1941 Gurevich visited Germany to reestablish communications with the Shulze-Boysen/Harnack group and then to deliver a cipher key to Ilse Stöbe that was instead delivered to Kurt Schulze.
 In September or October 1941, Trepper ordered Rajchmann to join Gurevich as the group's documentation expert.
 The last core member of the group was the courier, Malvina Gruber.
 Gruber specialised in couriering people, often across borders.
 Her main role with the group was as a courier between Rajchmann and Trepper and as an assistant to Rajchmann.

 On 13 December 1941, the apartment at Rue Des Atrebates was raided by the Abwehr.
 Gurevich was saved as Trepper warned him.
 All other members of the house were arrested.
+A complete photographic laboratory, along with a quantity of counterfeit identify cards and plain-text and ciphered text were confiscated in the raid.
+The following morning, Makarov was arrested returning to house with new messages to transmit.